apemangr/Condor-Emacs/docs/packages/asynchronous-processing.md

 nav_order: 1
 ---

-For doing asynchronous processing in Emacs, it's user the package **async**, this is the configuration present in the config file.
+For doing asynchronous processing in Emacs, it's used the package **async**, this is the configuration present in the config file.

 ```emacs-lisp
 (use-package async